Tuition Rebate for Certain Undergraduates

 3. Hours earned before graduating from high school (dual credit hours), other than hours earned exclusively by examination, shall not be counted.

-4. Courses dropped for reasons that are determined by the institution to be totally beyond the control of the student shall not be counted.
+4. Courses dropped for reasons determined by the institution to be totally beyond the student's control shall not be counted.

 5. For students concurrently earning a baccalaureate degree and a Texas teaching certificate, required teacher education courses shall not be counted to the extent that they are over and above the free electives allowed in the baccalaureate degree program.